christianalfoni/reactx/docs/03_how_to.md

 ## Nesting and composing state

-Nesting state is achieved by just nesting the object.
+You will be building a state tree for all the state in your application and requires nesting state and composing state.
+Since this state tree is just a JavaScript object you use the language feature to nest and compose.

 ```ts
 import { reactive } from "bonsify";